• Skip to primary navigation

 Place the sheet into the broiler for 1 to 1 1/2 minutes, turning the sheet occasionally to brown evenly.

 This is where you have to really babysit the bread so it doesn’t burn.
-That can happen really fast if not careful.
+That can happen fast if you are not careful.

 Cooked and sliced beef tenderloin on a cutting board.